bubkoo/ocr.it/README.md

 ## TODO

-- [ ] Show Recognize progress in tray.
+- [x] Display recognize progress in the tray.
-- [ ] Check draging files' type when drag-over tray.
+- [ ] Check file types when dragging over to the tray.

 ## Contributing